SiddPlus/Technical-Art-Alive-Game/Dev Logs/Task 2 Linear Interpolation Development Journal.md

 <iframe width="1000" height="500" src="https://blueprintue.com/render/4hjjq1ls/" scrolling="no" allowfullscreen></iframe>

 *Link 2.
 A material lerping between 2 textures*

+I created two materials for my project.
+The first material transitioned smoothly between two colors, creating a dynamic visual effect.
+The second material, on the other hand, blended seamlessly between two textures, allowing for a more complex and textured appearance.

 ### Did you have any technical difficulties?
 If so, what were they and did you manage to overcome them?